ImExiled/NCS/README.md

 # NCS (Nightcore Community Script)

+## Notice: All my repositories will now be public.
+Private repos will no longer be hosted on github.

 ### Installation and Activation

 #### Note: This version of NCS will NOT work with alpha.nightcore-331.net!
 This will ONLY work with musiqpad pads!